MFlowCode/MFC/docs/documentation/running.md

 		- `t_step_start` : $t_s$ (the point at which the simulation will restart)
 		- `t_step_stop`  : $t_{f2}$ (new final simulation time, which can be the same as $t_f$)
 		- `t_step_save`  : ${SF}_2$ (if interested in changing the saving frequency)

-        If using an adaptive time-step, alter the following:
+        If using a CFL-based time-step, alter the following:
 		- `n_start` : $t_s$ (the save file at which the simulation will restart)
 		- `t_stop`  : $t_{f2}$ (new final simulation time, which can be the same as $t_f$)
 		- `t_save`  : ${SF}_2$ (if interested in changing the saving frequency)